AhnafNabil/K8s-lab/Lab - DistrolessImage/distrolessimg.md

 ## Introduction

 While Docker Debug is a powerful tool, it requires a Docker Desktop Pro license.
-In this guide, we will explore a couple of alternative tools for debugging distroless containers: *Cytail Debug* and *Cdebug*.
+In this guide, we will explore a couple of alternative tools for debugging distroless containers: *Kubectl Debug* and *Cdebug*.

 ## Why Distroless Containers Pose a Challenge

 Distroless containers do not include a shell, which means you cannot simply exec into the container to see what's going on as you would with a Debian or Alpine container.
 This necessitates additional tooling to facilitate debugging, typically by creating a temporary container that shares the file and process namespaces with the target container.

-## Using Cytail Debug
+## Using Kubectl Debug

 ### Setting Up